wangjun-microsoft/Cognitive-Documentation/Content/en-us/Custom-Speech-Service/Glossary.md

 ### Subscription key

-Subscription key is a string that you need to specify as a query string parameter in order to invoke any Face API.
-The subscription key can be found in My Subscriptions page after you sign in the Microsoft Cognitive Services portal.
-There will be two keys associated with each subscription: one primary key and one secondary key.
-Both can be used to invoke API identically.
-You need to keep the subscription keys secure, and you can regenerate subscription keys at any time from My Subscriptions page as well.
+Subscription key is a string that you need to specify as a query string parameter in order to invoke any Custom Speech Service model.
+A subscription key is obtained from Azure Portal and once obtained it can be found in "My Subscriptions" in the Custom Speech Service portal.

 ## T

 ### Transcription

-Trascription: The piece of text that results from the process of a piece of audio .wav file
+Transcription: The piece of text that results from the process of a piece of audio .wav file

 ## U